As her trial comes to a close, the story of Elizabeth Holmes and Theranos remains a captivating mystery

 Found guilty of four counts of fraud, there's a reason the story of Elizabeth Holmes and her start-up Theranos has captured public attention – it's absolutely insane

-Our obsession with scammers in popular culture goes well beyond Netflix’s recent Fyre Festival documentary; from Anna Delvy’s Manhattan graft to Billy McFarland’s delusion, those who lie, cheat and steal their way to the top have always been the subject of fascination.
+Our obsession with scammers in popular culture goes well beyond the usual Netflix addiction – although the upcoming Inventing Anna looks to be absolutely doozy.
+From Anna Delvey’s Manhattan graft to Billy McFarland’s Fyre delusion, those who lie, cheat and steal their way to the top have always been the subject of fascination.
 Their spectacular fall from grace isn’t even the most intriguing part of the stories — it’s the how and the why.

 How could they carry on such elaborate feats of deception so brazenly?
 And why were so many drawn into something that looked suspicious from the outset?

 These questions and more are what has former Theranos CEO Elizabeth Holmes in the news once again as her trial in the US draws to a close, and with it, her spectacular rise and fall in the Silicon Valley set.

 The subject of The Inventor: Out for Blood in Silicon Valley, her story is certainly intriguing: the scam, the money (she duped investors into putting over $400 million into the company), the fact that she could have seriously endangered people’s health to the often, downright bizarre: viewers are convinced Holmes ‘faked’ her voice, deliberately making it deeper in a bid to be taken more seriously.
 Her family deny this is the case.

 Hailed as the female Steve Jobs (right down to the black turtlenecks), and named by Forbes as the world’s youngest self-made female billionaire, her company was valued at over $9 billion with more than $400 million in venture capital.